-Throwback Thursday is a weekly meme created by Renee at It’s Book Talk.
+Throwback Thursday is a weekly meme originally created by Renee at It’s Book Talk.
 It’s designed as an opportunity to share old favourites as well as books that we’ve finally got around to reading that were published over a year ago.

 About the Book

-Format: ebook (302 pp.) Publisher:
+Format: Paperback, ebook (370 pp.) Publisher: The Dome Press

-In three words: Entertaining, action-packed, lively
+In three words: Intense, compelling, intimate

 About the Author

-Connect with Stephanie
+Connect with Claire